 Pillar 2: Robust Lease Accounting Functionality

-To accelerate and ensure compliance before the January 1st deadline, an end-to-end lease accounting solution that simplifies the lease accounting process, from lease determination and management, to analytical and regulatory reporting, will be invaluable.
-What’s increasingly important is that the solution has the ability to not only handle complex leases, but also address hundreds of uses cases, identify embedded leases, and facilitate event management for remeasurements, modifications, and terminations.
+To accelerate and ensure compliance before the January 1st deadline, an end-to-end lease accounting solution that simplifies the lease accounting process, from lease determination and management to analytical and regulatory reporting, will be invaluable.
+What’s increasingly important is that the solution has the ability to not only handle complex leases, but also address hundreds of use cases, identify embedded leases, and facilitate event management for remeasurements, modifications, and terminations.

 Most major ERP vendors, such as Oracle, do have lease administration tools - but in terms of functionality, are all lacking the breadth and depth required for compliance with IFRS 16/ASC 842.
-For example, the ability to handle multiple currencies, both real-estate and equipment leases, as well as multiple accounting standards.
+For example, the ability to handle multiple currencies, both real estate and equipment leases, as well as multiple accounting standards.

 Pillar 3: Ability to Meet Your Deadlines

 With three months to go, there is still time to get a solution up and running by the deadline – but time is of the essence.
 Solution implementation is often a long and time-consuming process.
 For companies taking steps to make significant changes to their lease accounting systems, lengthy discussions over hardware requirements and software compatibility will often be involved.
 With the deadline around the corner, it’s important to get these discussions out of the way.
 Cloud solutions are one way to get around this.
-Cloud-based solutions reduce implementation headaches and eliminates complex set-up, server maintenance, and security concerns.
+Cloud-based solutions reduce implementation headaches and eliminate complex set-up, server maintenance, and security concerns.
 With the cloud, many organizations are also opting for a phased deployment in order for more time and effort to be dedicated to compliance initiatives.
 This means that they can deploy a solution today, manage their entire lease portfolio and the lease lifecycle from inception to termination, prepare the necessary disclosure reports for the compliance deadline, and once compliant, integrate with their ERP.
-You can read more about phased deployment in our blog post - How to Start Lease Accounting Sooner.
+You can read more about the phased deployment in our blog post - How to Start Lease Accounting Sooner.